FAQ's for Beach Photography Sessions

 But I'm Not Photogenic..."

 How many images we take depends on you.
 A couples session almost always means more images are taken simply because there are only two people to pose or work with.
-Some families can be very focused and we easily end up with 350 images for them to choose from out of a 90 min session.
-Other families can be totally chaotic and we barely end up with 75.
-While we can't promise an exact number, for 90 minute sessions we rarely have less than 100 edited images, usually much closer to 200.
+Some families can be very focused and we easily end up with 350 images out of a 90 min session.
+Other families can be totally chaotic and we barely end up with 100.
+While we can't promise an exact number, for 90 minute sessions we have almost never had less than 100 edited images, usually much closer to 200.
 It depends largely on how much direction the clients need, the location, the conditions, etc. Our philosophy is to get clients as many quality shots as possible, with as much variety as possible.